 And while transvaginal mesh can be an effective treatment when all goes according to plan, this surgical solution can sometimes cause problems of its own.
 These complications include infections, erosion of pelvic tissue, vaginal scarring, urinary problems, and discomfort during sexual intercourse as well as everyday activities.
 If this describes a situation you or a loved one is facing, you may be able to secure compensation through a Georgia transvaginal mesh lawsuit.

 Filing a Georgia transvaginal mesh lawsuit may help you recover damages for your pain and suffering, medical bills, and lost wages from missed work related to your transvaginal mesh health complications.
-If you think you may be able to benefit from a Georgia transvaginal mesh lawsuit, contact the Georgia Injury Attorney Group.
+If you think you may be able to benefit from a Georgia transvaginal mesh lawsuit, contact Attorney Group for Georgia.
 The group wants to help those affected adversely by transvaginal mesh complications by answering questions and helping clients find an experienced attorney.

 A Georgia transvaginal mesh lawsuit can help you seek the compensation you need to get your life back on track.
 In August 2013, a jury awarded $2 million to a woman in a Georgia transvaginal mesh lawsuit, which was the first case tried against device manufacturer C.R.
 Bard, Inc (1).
 That case is just one of an estimated 20,000 such suits filed against manufacturers of transvaginal mesh including American Medical Systems Inc., Coloplast Corp, and Cook Medical, Inc (2).
 And while no one can predict verdicts in future cases, the initial verdicts may set a standard for future jury awards or settlements.
 If you think you may have a valid claim for a Georgia transvaginal mesh lawsuit, contact Attorney Group for Georgia today.